louisvillegeek/woo-variations-table/readme.txt

 == Description ==

-Woo Variations Table Replace normal WooCommerce variations dropdowns by professional table with filters by attributes and keywords.
+Woo Variations Table replace normal WooCommerce variations dropdowns by professional table with filters by attributes and keywords.

 This plugin doesn't offer any options at this moment but I will add options to let you control what to show in the table and sort the columns soon.